Persistent Identifier Fields in Tamr Cloud

 This is the persistent ID assigned by the clustering model.

-If a user overrides clusters in Curator, the persistent ID for the new source record cluster is available in the verifiedClusterId field.
+If a user overrides clusters, the persistent ID for the new source record cluster is available in the verifiedClusterId field.

 tamr_idConsolidate Records Step

-Tamr_IDEntities DatasetThis is the default field name of the tamr_id output field as configured in the Deliver to Studio step.
+Tamr IDEntities DatasetThis is the default field name of the tamr_id output field as configured in the Configure Attributes step.

 Depending on your step configuration, this field might have a different name.